Kanti/local-https/README.md

 # LOCAL real HTTPS.
 With the help of Cloudflare DNS

-You want a local Https certificate that is real.
+You want a local Https certificate that is real?
 Accepted by every Browser?
 With your domain and a little help of Docker you can do it.

 ````yml